Trauma-Team-International/Home/icu_burden/README.md

 ```

 ## Robust Event-Based Method

+DATA SOURCE: generated based on input parameters
+FOCUS: to evaluate outcomes of every possible parameter combination
+PARAMETERS: `capacity`, `doubles_in_days`, and `case_fatality_rate`

 Provides a simple interface with industrial event-based simulator.
 Number of infections can be used as an input from SEIR or other similar infectious disease focused model.